Skip to main content

 This tool is designed for analysis and comparison, not document creation or editing.

-Step 1: Upload a group of documents
+Step 1: Upload (a group of) documents

-Instead of uploading individual PDF or DOCX files, you can upload groups of documents.
+However, instead of uploading individual PDF or DOCX files, you can upload groups of documents.
 This is useful when a contract or deal is not contained in one physical document, but spread across several related documents.
 Common examples include:

 • A main agreement with one or more schedules or annexes